Table of Contents

 Namibian summertime.
 Maximum temperatures often range from 30°C to 35°C (86°F to 95°F), with the desert experiencing temperatures as high as 40°C (104°F).
 Occasionally, there may be violent downpours in the afternoon.
 Typically, mornings are clear, while afternoons are when it rains.

 December and November, It’s incredibly dry.
 After a protracted dry season, the first rain is welcomed with relief.
 Around 27°C/81°F is the average afternoon temperature.
 Areas lower in elevation (like Sossusvlei) will be much hotter.
+Thereby Autumn or spring is the best time to visit sossusvlei in southern Namibia.
+The weather is milder day and night, making for better skies and perfect photography opportunities.

 The record high temperature of 45.5 °C was recorded here in March 2013.
 Based on data from all 11 weather stations in Namibia below 1720 meters in elevation, the hottest summer from July to September was observed in 2015, with an average temperature of 20.1 °C.